Democracy promotion by the United States

-Democracy promotion by the United States aims to encourage governmental and non-governmental actors to pursue political reforms that will lead ultimately to democratic governance.
+Democracy promotion by the United States aimed to encourage governmental and non-governmental actors to pursue political reforms that will lead ultimately to democratic governance.

 As the Middle East and North Africa (MENA) is an area of the world vital to American interests yet generally entrenched in non-democratic, authoritarian rule, it has been the subject of increasing interest on the part of the American government and democracy promoters, particularly after the terrorist attacks of September 11, 2001, with many viewing democratic transition as essential to regional stability and international security.

-American efforts to promote democracy in the Middle East and North Africa are generally characterized by top-down and bottom-up democratization strategies, which can be pursued simultaneously.
-The former top-down approach involves putting rhetorical and diplomatic pressure on regimes to reform and can go so far as to involve direct American military engagement installing democratic government (as is the case in Iraq following the 2003 invasion).
-The U.S. government generally pursues the latter bottom-up approach by funding international organizations that help strengthen the bases for gradual democratic transition (the rule of law, accountable government institutions and expanded political competition) by offering technical assistance and training to political parties and electoral management bodies, engaging with civil society, producing assessments and polls, and promoting female political participation.
+American efforts to promote democracy in the Middle East and North Africa were generally characterized by top-down and bottom-up democratization strategies, which can be pursued simultaneously.
+The former top-down approach involves putting rhetorical and diplomatic pressure on regimes to reform and could go so far as to involve direct American military engagement installing democratic government (as is the case in Iraq following the 2003 invasion).
+The U.S. government generally pursued the latter bottom-up approach by funding international organizations that help strengthen the bases for gradual democratic transition (the rule of law, accountable government institutions and expanded political competition) by offering technical assistance and training to political parties and electoral management bodies, engaging with civil society, producing assessments and polls, and promoting female political participation.
 Some have criticized American democracy promotion for ineffectiveness, a lack of consistency, taking a one-size-fits-all approach and using democracy to justify military intervention abroad.
 Moreover, it's said that US democracy promotion had been accompanied by heavy costs for the US and considerable damage to the target countries.